Nemael/payment_taler/README.md

 ---

-> If any of these tutorials or information seem inaccurate, please reach out for clarifications or changes.
+> If any of these tutorials or information seem inaccurate, please either reach out for clarifications or changes, or open an issue on the [TOPS repository](https://codeberg.org/Nemael/tops/)

 ---